Porsche Cayenne E-Hybrid review

 Ultimately, as long as you plug the Porsche Cayenne E-Hybrid in regularly, you’re going to see remarkably low fuel costs given that you’re running about in a 456bhp, prestige 4x4.
 And it feels just as fast as you’d expect, given that power figure.

 Acceleration is properly gut-churning, even from a mid-range prod of the throttle rather than a full-bore standing start, and there’s also some of the trademark Porsche handling ability – just perhaps not as much as you might hope for.
+An even more powerful Turbo S E-Hybrid version is just around the corner, too.

 Certainly, the steering response is predictable and accurate, but it doesn’t offer as much feedback as you might expect.
 Meanwhile, the brake pedal response is inconsistent and often hard to judge for a smooth stop due to the unusually intrusive regenerative braking technology.